SMS PTA/Special Education PTA

 Elementary years are some of the best school years for children and parents.
 These years provide a chance for parents to be present in their child’s school day often for events such as birthday parties, special celebrations, dress up days, field days, movie nights, parades, and so much more.
 These opportunities would not have been possible if it wasn’t for the many volunteers and the support of PTA members.

-By the time junior high comes along, parents and children are ready to move away from elementary celebrations and hours of volunteering.
+By the time middle school comes along, parents and children are ready to move away from elementary celebrations and hours of volunteering.
 But, that doesn’t mean that parental involvement isn’t important.
 After elementary school, parents can stay involved by joining the junior high PTA and attending meetings.
 Staying involved in your child’s educational experience is important and a great way to show your child that you’re still interested in their education and success.

 Special Education Parent-Teacher Association